 Amelia Island, FL: The last seven days have been an immersion into the collector car world.
 After four days at the Revs Institute’s 10th Biennial Meaningful Car Symposium in Naples, I flew north to attend the annual Amelia Island Concours de’ Elegance.
 During these travels, the Wall Street Journal published a comprehensive article on custom garages.
-Turtle Garage was interviewed for the article several weeks ago by author Candace Taylor.
+Turtle Garage was interviewed and profiled for the article several weeks ago by author Candace Taylor.
 The WSJ article is posted below.

 Article By Candace Taylor Friday March 8th 2019 (All photos courtesy of the WSJ)